-If using the accelerator pedal while ACC is active, the ACC indicator turns blue on the instrument cluster and in the HUD (if equipped) to indicate that automatic braking will not occur.
+If using the accelerator pedal while ACC is active, a warning message on the DIC and in the HUD (if equipped) will indicate that automatic braking will not occur.
+See Vehicle Messages ⇒ 138.
 ACC will resume operation when the accelerator pedal is not being pressed.